Matthew Amengual

 Communities, Mines, and Distributive Politics: Direct Contestation in the Andes

-Oxford University Press (under contract)
+Oxford University Press 2024

 Politicized Enforcement in Argentina: Labor and Environmental Regulation